doby162/witchazzan-server/README.md

 And this clojure profiler: https://github.com/hugoduncan/criterium

 ## Flame Graphs
-Flamegraphs visual deconstruct the process into a stack of function calls, with their respective sizes showing how many cycles they're eating.
+Flame graphs visual deconstruct the process into a stack of function calls, with their respective sizes showing how many cycles they're eating.
 Very handy for finding bottlenecks!